guyhoffman/podpuller/README.md

 1. Copy `feeds.example.conf` to `~/.config/podpuller/feeds.conf`
 2. Put in URLs of RSS feeds of podcasts you want.
 Use a unique section name for each feed.
 No need to put in a title.
 3. In the repo directory: `pip install -r requirements.txt`
-4. In the repo directory: `python -m podpuller`
+4. In the parent directory of the repo: `python -m podpuller`

 <img src="screenshot.png">